walley/guidepost/README.md

 # guidepost

+This is an android app for the Project Guidepost.
-Project guidepost, android app. upload pictures, show them on the map.
+You can upload pictures and see them on the map.